 d) Millets

-25. Which agro-climatic zone is characterized by its cold and dry climate, making it suitable for the cultivation of barley and rapeseed?
+25. Which agro-climatic zone is characterised by its cold and dry climate, making it suitable for the cultivation of barley and rapeseed?

 a) Eastern Himalayan Region